CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 ## 3.1.
 Experimental setup

 Since the original paper didn’t provide setup details for the Sequential MNIST (sMNIST) task, we used the setup parameters of the Long Range Arena (LRA) Image task with the exception of batch size and number of epochs.
-The original paper’s setup for LRA tasks (including Image) are shown below: <br>
+The original paper’s setup for LRA tasks (including Image) are shown below:

 <img width="900" alt="LRA parameters" src="https://github.com/user-attachments/assets/ad5f033b-7d65-49b5-af5a-d59dce0dd289">